alexgirardetnexus/qids_assessments/data_science/README.md

 1) CV Review
 2) Technical Assessment
 3) 30 minute Virtual Interview including technical and behavioral questions
-4) Offer
+4) The Offer

 ## Technical Assessment

 Based on your CV and application we believe you may be a good fit for the QIDS team at Nexus, where you would contribute to our vision of implementing AI and Big Data solutions to the industrial real estate market.
-While this is an internship, we do expect a high degree of technical aptitude, and behavioral traits that will ensure you have the highest chance of succeeding and converting this oppurtunity into a full time offer.
+While this is an internship, we do expect a high degree of technical aptitude, and behavioral traits that will ensure you have the highest chance of succeeding and converting this opportunity into a full time offer.

 This assessment will test your ability in several areas that will be required to thrive during this internship: